csci-1301/csci-1301.github.io/lectures/090_if/readme.md

 - Sometimes your program needs to test multiple conditions at once, and take different actions depending on which one is true
 - Example: We want to write a program that tells the user which floor a `ClassRoom` object is on, based on its room number
-    - If the room number is between 100 and 200 it's on the first floor; if it's between 200 and 300 it's on the second floor; if it's greater than 300 it's on the third floor
+    - If the room number is between 100 and 200 it is on the first floor; if it is between 200 and 300 it is on the second floor; if it is greater than 300 it is on the third floor
 - There are 3 ranges of numbers to test, and 3 possible results, so we can't do it with a single if-else statement

 #### If-else-if syntax